avast/rabbitmq-scala-client/README.md

 It's API may be difficult to use for inexperienced RabbitMQ users.
 Goal of this library is to simplify basic use cases and shadow the programmer from the underlying client.

 Currently only Scala API is available.
-Contact the author for discussion about Java API if you want it.
+Contact the author for discussion about Java API if you want it or look at the example below.

 Author: [Jenda Kolena](mailto:kolena@avast.com)